-NCB says probe yet to be completed in Aryan Khan drug case
+NCB Says Probe Yet To Be Completed In Aryan Khan Drug Case

-New Delhi, March 2 (IANS) The Narcotics Control Bureau (NCB)'s Special Investigation Team (SIT) which was silent on the "new findings" in the Aryan Khan drug case, has now dismissed the report as "speculation".
+New Delhi: The Narcotics Control Bureau (NCB)’s Special Investigation Team (SIT) which was silent on the “new findings” in the Aryan Khan drug case, has now dismissed the report as “speculation”.

 It was learnt through sources that the team did not find any evidence to prove that Aryan Khan has links with international drug syndicate.